 - The internship should be purposeful, provide opportunities for reflection, present a continual challenge to the student, and incorporate active learning, with the student an active participant in all stages of the experience from planning to evaluation.

 - Before a student begins an internship, a learning contract must be written between the Cornell faculty internship advisor on campus, the supervisor at the location, and the student.
 This contract should state the conditions of the work assignments, the supervisor contact information, learning goals, number of credits, and methods of evaluation of the work.
-A contract form can be obtained from the college Registrar's Office, or departments may have their own.
+Check to see if your department has their own contract form, otherwise create one with your Cornell faculty internship advisor.

 - Students must keep their faculty internship advisor updated on the progress of the internship while away from campus.